- What is your child policy?

 - No food or drinks are served onboard, however, passengers are welcome to bring items with them (glass containers are discouraged).

 - Binoculars are often used for sightseeing and seal watching.
-There are some binoculars on board (but not enough for everyone) if passengers do not have their own.

 - Cameras are welcome.
 However, filming or other recordings of the lobstering part of the cruise is not permitted.